Quick Answer

 - Cash trades = T+0 (same day): the only cycle shorter than regular way.

-- Firm commitment offerings priced after 4:30 PM ET = T+2: the only standard cycle longer than T+1.
+- Firm commitment offerings priced after 4:30 PM ET = T+2, for issuer-to-underwriter and initial-purchaser sales only.

 - "T" is always the trade date; weekends and market holidays are not business days.